AICC/CMI-5_Spec_Current/cmi5_spec.md

 ###9.5.5 Extensions
 <a name="result_extensions_progress"></a>
 ####9.5.5.1 Progress
 An integer value indicating the completion of the AU as a percentage.
-The AU may set this value in statements to indicate level of completion between 0 and 100 percent.
+The AU may set this value in statements to indicate level of completion between 0 and 100 percent (inclusive).

 Progress is defined in extensions using the following IRI: